atl-jugheads/jupyter-day-atlanta-ii/readme.md

 ### Up and Running: The Jupyter Stack for n00bs

 Are you new to Jupyter?
-Join this session to learn some __Pro__ tips that will improve your Jupyter experience.
+Join this session to learn some pro tips that will improve your Jupyter experience.

 ### Interacting and Collaborating in Jupyter